 BrandTemplates (logo, caption style, colours etc.) are set by your VideoMyJob admin, but your brand is so much more than fonts and favicons.
 Do you have a writing style guide, what is your brand’s tone of voice, are there expectations of professional attire that need to be clarified?

-If your company does not already have a brand tool kit, consider creating one to cover the basics and include links to approved digital assets such as scripts, b-roll footage and photos.
+If your company does not already have a brand tool kit, consider creating one to cover the basics and storing approved digital assets - such as b-roll footage and photos - in your team's shared asset library

 Hardware and softwareLike any app, the user’s device and operating system plays a big part in how the app performs overall (more info).